Pay at table

 You can now use this feature to make transactions from the terminal.

-- On the POS, open at least one table and create an operator.
+- On the POS, create an operator and open at least one table.

-- On your Gecko Bank terminal, press the Pay at table button.
+- On your Gecko Bank terminal, click the Pay at table button.

 - Enter the Operator ID.